LinkPhoenix/THP_Installfest/README.md

 - ☑ Header
 - ☑ Footer
 - ☑ Install Visual Code
+- ☑ Install Extension of Visual Code
+- ◻ Message when you exit
 - ◻ Install All
 - ◻ Check if all is ok
 - ◻ Repair